s81320/cleveland/code/chipman/readme.md

 # speeding up random forest predictions 2021

-1) base case: We randomly sample trees from a forest, form a small sub-forest and check its accuracy.
-For easier comparison of different (full) forests with different accuracy and their sub-forests we look at the accuracy ratio: the quotient of the full forest's accuracy and the sub-forest's accuracy. (cf dataEval-baseCase-randomSampling.R)

-2) base case: Cluster the (full) forest, extract each clusters medoid (which is a tree) and build a sub-forest. (cf dataEval-justCluster.R)

-3) chipman approach: spanning sub-forest (cf spanning tree for a network), sub-forest of diverse trees
+chipman approach: spanning sub-forest (cf spanning tree for a network), sub-forest of diverse trees

 The chipman paper works with some / different dissimilarity measures for trees.
 We look at metrices d0, d1, d2 and the shannon banks metric (cf Banerjee 2012 https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.4492), for each metric we select a sub-forest by starting with an arbitrary tree and adding further trees that are of a certain minimal distance (larger than a specified cutoff value) to all trees already in the sub-forest.
 The size of the final sub-forest depends on the cutoff value.
 Chipman then clusters the diverse trees and selects the medoids as representations. (cf dataEval-chipman.R)